Richard Millener

-Richard "Rich" Millener (born 21 April 1984) is a British rally manager.
+Richard John "Rich" Millener (born 21 April 1984) is a British rally manager.
 He is the current team principal of M-Sport World Rally Team.

-Rich attended the University of Exeter between 2003 and 2006, studying Sport and Exercise Science.
-He was fondly known as 'Farm Boy', due to his love of tractors and farming.

-Rich once attended a stag do in the Gower and fancied a big night out in Swansea but unfortunately could not convince the rest of the Stag Party to come with him.

 Biography

 Millener started working for M-Sport in 2007 with packing and delivering parts for their Ford Fiesta ST's and was later their customer liaison manager.
 Since 2019 he has been the team principal of the M-Sport World Rally Team, replacing long-time team principal Malcolm Wilson who stepped down from the role.